L5 Trailing Trail Molln

 - Summit route

-We take the right one and continue.
-The trail climbs slightly, with wonderful views of the Mollner Ramsau, and circles the Hohen Trailing.
-At 8.9km there is the possibility to climb the Hohen Trailing on a steep path through the forest.
-A path over a mountain ridge leads directly to the summit cross with magnificent views of the Alpine foothills.
-The actual summit, with a small, simple cross, is still hidden a few metres further in the forest.
-The descent follows the same route.
-On the forest road we follow the path to the left, past a beautiful hunting lodge, until we come to the crossroads again.
-We go right.
-Continue along the forest road, past the Kreuzhuberalm, until after exactly 20 kilometres you come back to the sealed road.
-We run past a farm on the right and then down through a short wood below the Steinköpfl.
-Then it is only a few hundred metres to Molln.
+We take the right path and continue running.
+Slightly ascending and with wonderful views of the Molln Ramsau, we circle the High Trailing.
+At kilometer 8.9, there is the option to climb the High Trailing on a steep path through the forest.
+A path over a ridge leads directly to the summit cross with a magnificent view of the Alpine foothills.
+The actual summit with a small, simple cross is hidden a few meters further in the forest.
+The descent follows the same path.
+On the forest road, we follow the path to the left, past a beautiful hunting lodge, until we reach the junction again.
+We run to the right.
+Continuing on the forest road, past the Kreuzhuberalm, after exactly 20 kilometers we return to the asphalt road.
+Past a farm, we go down to the right and then through a short forest section below the Steinköpfl.
+Then it is only a few hundred meters to Molln.

-* sunglasses + sunscreen + headgear for very warm days - Trail running shoes
+* sunglasses + sunscreen + headwear for very warm days - Trail running shoes

-- Drinking bottles, softflasks or a hydration bladder with enough liquid for the respective tour (if necessary also salt tablets/magnesium)
+- Water bottles, soft flasks, or a hydration bladder with enough fluid for the respective route (possibly also salt tablets/magnesium)

-- Snacks for the energy boost in between: Energy bars, gels, chocolate, trail mix,
+- Snacks for an energy boost in between: energy bars, gels, chocolate, trail mix,

-- Running backpack: ideally a trail running vest / a trail running backpack or a belly belt for small tours.
+- Running backpack: ideally a trail running vest/a trail running backpack or a waist belt for small routes.

-- Drypack: to keep your valuables or change of clothes dry (optionally a small garbage bag).
+- Dry pack: to keep your valuables or change of clothes dry (optionally a small trash bag)

 - Emergency blanket

 - Small first aid kit.
-An Israeli bandage is highly recommended: this is a one-handed wound and pressure bandage.
-Details can be found here.
+In my opinion, an Israeli bandage is highly recommended: it is a one-hand operated wound and pressure bandage.
+You can find details here.

-- Emergency whistle (often integrated in trail backpacks)
+- Emergency whistle (often integrated into the trail backpack)

 - Maps (online and/or offline)